kensuke-nakamura/iplocid/README.md

 Please prepare the input data according to the dataset format described below.

-Step 1: Download the original datasets: LaSOT, PDM (BURST), GOT-10k, and VastTrack, from the official websites.
+Step 1: Download the original datasets, LaSOT, PDM (BURST), GOT-10k, and VastTrack, from their official websites.

 Step 2: Place the source datasets under the following directory structure: